EdvardHolden/axiom_caption/README.md

 ### Downloading the proof data

-1. First download the axioms used in a proof from the CASC competition by using `python3 download_axioms.py` (change the settings as appropriate).
+1. First download the proof data with axioms from the CASC competitions by running `python3 download_axioms.py` (This will download all the viable proof data specified in the config).
-2. Next, find the problem versions which was used in each proof in CASC by running `python3 download_casc_mety.py`.
-This results in a meta-dictionarr which contains a mapping between the problem names and version of each prover.
-3. (Optional) pre-process the problems with sine using `sine_process_problems.py`
+2. (Optional) pre-process the problems with sine using `sine_process_problems.py`

 ### Creating datasets

 Run `create_train_test_split.py` over a given axiom dict.
 This will split the ids into train/test/val sets.

-# Computing conjecture embeddings
+## Computing conjecture embeddings

 TODO